SumoLogic/sumologic-documentation/docs/security/index.md

 <img src={useBaseUrl('img/security/practitioner_messaging_feature_overlaps_venn diagram_opt_01A.png')} alt="Feature comparison Venn diagram" width="600"/>

 Following are features available with our security solutions.
-If you have any questions on availability or a trial, you can reach out to your Sumo Logic account team.
+If you have any questions on availability or a free trial, you can reach out to your Sumo Logic account team.

 <img src={useBaseUrl('img/security/practitioner_messaging_feature_matrix_chart_v01.png')} alt="Feature comparison table" width="800"/>